 How Temu Actually Works

-Temu sits on top of a very different supply-chain structure.
+Temu sits atop a very different supply chain structure.
 Traditional retailers like Big W, Kmart, and Target, as well as Amazon, move a product through several layers before it reaches the customer.

 The path looks something like: